mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 There is one input parameter:

-* **EmailAccount** – email account consisting of incoming email configuration
+* **EmailAccount** – email account consisting of the incoming email configuration

 ### 4.7 Configuring Azure OAuth 2.0 {#create-oauth}

 You can configure your account to authenticate with Microsoft Azure AD OAuth 2.0.
 Multiple OAuth 2.0 providers can be configured per app.

-If no email accounts are configured, you can create a new OAuth configuration from the **Add Email Account** wizard by selecting **Azure AD**.
+If no email accounts are configured, you can create a new OAuth configuration from the **Add Email Account** wizard by selecting **Use Microsoft Azure AD**.
 Otherwise, select **OAuth Configurations** to add, delete, and edit OAuth configurations, as described below.

 #### 4.7.1 OAuth Provider Configuration Details {#oauth-config-details}

-To configure an OAuth provider for the authentication code flow, the following details are required:
+To configure an OAuth provider for the authentication code flow, provide the following details:

-* **Client ID** – available on the [Azure Portal](https://portal.azure.com/) once you have registered your app
+* **Client ID** – available on the [Azure portal](https://portal.azure.com/) once you have registered your app
-* **Client Secret** – available on the Azure Portal once you have registered your app
+* **Client Secret** – available on the Azure portal once you have registered your app
-* **Callback Path** – enter any string, based on which the callback URL will be autogenerated
+* **Callback Path** – enter any string, and the callback URL will be autogenerated based on this string
-* **Callback URL** – the URL where the OAuth provider will redirect with the authorization code, and configured on Azure Portal as the callback/redirect URI
+* **Callback URL** – the URL where the OAuth provider will redirect with the authorization code, and configured on Azure portal as the callback/redirect URI

-To configure OAuth provider for the client credentials grant flow, the following details are required:
+To configure an OAuth provider for the client credentials grant flow, provide the following details:

-* **Client ID** – available on the Azure Portal once you have registered your app
+* **Client ID** – available on the Azure portal once you have registered your app
-* **Client Secret** – available on the Azure Portal once you have registered your app
+* **Client Secret** – available on the Azure portal once you have registered your app
-* **Tenant ID** – available on the Azure Portal once you have registered your app
+* **Tenant ID** – available on the Azure portal once you have registered your app

 #### 4.7.2 Settings in the Microsoft Azure Portal (Authentication Code Flow)

-To register your app in the Azure Portal, follow Microsoft's tutorial [Register an app with Azure Active Directory](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).
-While registering, set the redirect/callback URI as the **Callback URL** mentioned while configuring [OAuth Provider Configuration Details](#oauth-config-details).
+To register your app in the Azure portal, follow Microsoft's tutorial [Register an app with Azure Active Directory](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).
+While registering, set the redirect/callback URI as the **Callback URL** mentioned in configuring [OAuth Provider Configuration Details](#oauth-config-details).

-This connector contains functionality for sending and receiving emails, so during the OAuth process the connector will ask for permissions for sending and receiving email.
+This connector contains functionality for sending and receiving emails, so during the OAuth process, the connector will ask for permissions for sending and receiving emails.

-On the [Azure Portal](https://portal.azure.com/), ensure that you have the following permissions enabled under the **API permissions** tab on the sidebar:
+On the [Azure portal](https://portal.azure.com/), ensure that you have the following permissions enabled under the **API permissions** tab on the sidebar:

-{{< figure src="/attachments/appstore/connectors/email-connector/app-permissions.png" >}}
+{{< figure src="/attachments/appstore/connectors/email-connector/app-permissions.png" alt="API permissions for authentication code flow" >}}

 #### 4.7.3 Settings in the Microsoft Azure Portal (Client Credentials Flow)

-To register your app in the Azure Portal, follow Microsoft's [Register an app with Azure Active Directory](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).
+To register your app in the Azure portal, follow Microsoft's [Register an app with Azure Active Directory](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).

-This connector contains functionality for sending and receiving emails, so APIs related to Office 365 Exchange Online need to be given permission along with Admin consent.
+This connector contains functionality for sending and receiving emails, so APIs related to Office 365 Exchange Online need to be given permission along with admin consent.

-On the [Azure Portal](https://portal.azure.com/), ensure that you have the following permissions enabled under **API permissions** tab on the sidebar:
+On the [Azure portal](https://portal.azure.com/), ensure that you have the following permissions enabled under **API permissions** tab on the sidebar:

-{{< figure src="/attachments/appstore/connectors/email-connector/client-cred-api-permissions.png" >}}
+{{< figure src="/attachments/appstore/connectors/email-connector/client-cred-api-permissions.png" alt="API permissions for client credentials flow" >}}

 Admin status is given on the added API permissions.
-Tenant admin must register the Azure application's service principal in Exchange via Exchange Online PowerShell, as described in [Register service principals in Exchange](https://learn.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth#register-service-principals-in-exchange).
+The tenant admin must register the Azure application's service principal in Exchange via Exchange Online PowerShell, as described in [Register service principals in Exchange](https://learn.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth#register-service-principals-in-exchange).

 ### 4.8 Queuing Emails

 Emails can be queued to be sent later.
 You can send the messages in the **Queued** folder at any time.
-If sending queued messages fails, the connector will automatically try resending it again until **Max. send attempts** is reached.
-Any unsent messages after the maximum attempt limit is reached are moved from the **Queued** tab to the **Failed** tab on the overview page.
+If sending queued messages fails, the connector automatically tries resending it again until **Max. send attempts** is reached.
+After this limit is reached, any unsent messages are moved from the **Queued** tab to the **Failed** tab on the overview page.

 ## 5 Troubleshooting

 ### 5.1 Sending or Receiving Email

 If you encounter any problems with sending or receiving emails, check the **Error logs** in the **Account Settings** and the logs in Studio Pro.
-If there is nothing in the log file, but you have sent an email and it does not appear in your app, then it is not an error on the connector side.
+If you have sent an email and it does not appear in your app, but there is nothing in the log file, then it is not an error on the connector side.

 ### 5.1.1 Gmail Accounts{#gmail-accounts}

 Gmail no longer supports basic authentication (usernames and passwords), but you may still be able to set up an account in the Email Connector by doing the following:

-1. Read [Less secure apps & your Google Account](https://support.google.com/accounts/answer/6010255) and change the setting in your Google account.
+1. Read [Less secure apps & your Google Account](https://support.google.com/accounts/answer/6010255) and turn off the **Less secure app access** setting in your Google account.
 2. Set up an app password to sign in to the Email Connector.
 See [Sign in with app passwords](https://support.google.com/accounts/answer/185833).

 ### 5.2 Adding OAuth 2.0 Configuration to an App with Basic Authentication

 If you already have an email account configured using basic authentication in your app, and you want to use OAuth 2.0 authentication without removing that email account, do the following:

-1. On the overview page, click **OAuth Configurations** to add a new configuration.
+1. On the overview page, click **OAuth Configurations** and add a new configuration.
 For more information, see [OAuth Provider Configuration Details](#oauth-config-details).
 2. For the desired email account, set the **isOAuthUsed** attribute of the **EmailAccount** entity to **True**.
-3. Associate the existing email account with your newly created OAuth provider.
+3. Associate the email account with your newly created OAuth provider.
 4. Navigate to the overview page, click **Manage Accounts**, and select the account.
 5. Go to the **Server Settings** tab in **Account Settings** and select **Re-authenticate Access**.